kmesiab/go-policy-enforcer/README.md

 hierarchies and intricate JSON structures, ensuring that your policies can be as detailed and comprehensive as needed.

-### Explanation of the Example

-- The example defines two policies: one that checks if the Age of the resource is greater than 25, and another that checks if the Status is “active”.
-- The resource is an object with two fields: Age and Status.
-- The Match function evaluates the resource against the policies.
-Since both policies match the resource, their names are printed as output.

 ---

 ## ✅ Running Tests